teobresums/teobresums/C/src/README.md

  fgrep "//TODO" *
  ```

- * LR computation

- * LSO computation only for nonspining BBH
+ * LR/LSO computation for spining BBH
+   Precompute guesses for all the cases, use Netwon-Rapshon.

  * Stopping conditions need to be improved

- * Ringdown attachment needs to be improved
+ * Ringdown attachment needs to be improved from the C++

+ * Include iteration  for NQC for spinning case (not there in C++)

  * Improve code documentation, especially in `TEOBResumS.h`